Brigitte Engler

 Brigitte Engler_Objets Mathématiques (Pédagogiques)_Installation View_Salon Zurcher Part IV_2021

-Brigitte Engler’s multi-disciplinary practice embraces what has been marginalized: sidewalk graffiti, craft, the feminine, scientific illustrations, decorative patterns, environmental action, progressive education.
-The artworks Engler has created over the last 30 years are embedded in various media and support such as ink on paper, thin acrylic paint on plywood panels, wool stitched on embroidery canvas, synthetic dyes in cotton.
-They form distinct bodies of work that have everything to do with memory, personal and collective from 19th century German pedagogist Friedrich Froebel early childhood education program to community gardens as sites and symbold of the Lower East Side grassroots activism and DIY communities.
+Brigitte Engler’s art practice embraces what has been marginalized: sidewalk graffiti, craft, the feminine, scientific illustrations, decorative patterns, environmental action, progressive education.
+Painting with thin acrylic paint on plywood panels, wool stitched on embroidery canvas, synthetic dyes in cotton, drawing with ink and gouache on paper, she has produced distinct bodies of work that have everything to do with personal memories of the observation of nature (particularly marine biology observed throughout her childhood) and collective memory through her experience of progressive education and the role of play elaborated by the 19th century early education German pedagogist Friedrich Froebel.

-Through her engagement with progressive education in an elementary public school where she worked, Engler came across discarded collective geometric collages by first graders also known as Froebel Gifts.
+Through her engagement with progressive education in an elementary public school where she worked, Engler came across discarded quilts composed of collective geometric collages by first graders also known as Froebel Gifts.
 The “tile patterns” activated by scissor cuts and torn paper inspired her, a decade later, to enlarge them and create a series of “pre-Bauhaus” geometric paintings.
-This series titled “Objets Mathématiques ( Pédagogiques)” or “Rhythm and Disruption” in English, lead to think about how art fosters learning through play.
+This series titled “Objets Mathématiques ( Pédagogiques)” or “Rhythm and Disruption” in English, leads to think about how art fosters learning through play.

-Currently Brigitte Engler is working on a new project and designing an artist book in collaboration with French writer-art critic Gilles Froger who was inspired by her series of sidewalk graffiti imprints to write a 4 pages long hybrid essay situating her practice in an art historical context but also playing detective privé to imagine the motivations behind the creative impulse to leave a mark on the city.
+Currently Brigitte Engler is working on a new project and designing an artist book in collaboration with French writer-art critic Gilles Froger.
+Inspired by her series of sidewalk graffiti imprints, Froger wrote an essay situating her practice in an art historical context and investigating the motivations behind the creative impulse to leave a mark on the city.

 © Brigitte Engler